NamaiBest/BioRAI-Lab/IMAGE_GUIDE.md

-# Image Placement Guide - BioRAI Lab Website
+# Image Placement Guide - EmPACT Lab Website

 ## Where to Place Your Images